angrykoala/yerbamate/README.md

 > The js testing library for command-line interfaces.

 Sometimes, you want to add automated tests for your node-based CLI.
-With _yerbamate_ now you can simply test your bins directly within your favorite testing framework like _mocha_  without the mess of creating complex _gulp_ pipelines or adding extra scripts.
+With _Yerbamate_ now you can simply test your programs directly within your favorite testing framework like _mocha_ without the mess of creating complex gulp pipelines or adding extra bash scripts.
 Just with old good Javascript.

+Yerbamate consists in a **Runner** for asyncronous execution of commands and a **Loader** to easily import the information of your _package.json_ without hard-coding paths and variables in your tests.

+## Installation
+To install yerbamate, simply execute `npm install --save-dev yerbamate` in your node project.

 ## Usage
-With _yerbamate_ you can easily test commands from your favorite Javascript testing framework.
+With _yerbamate_ you can easily test commands from your favorite Javascript testing framework simply importing it with `require('yerbamate')` and calling `yerbamate.run`.

 ```js
 var yerbamate=require('yerbamate');